Drinking Water Standards and Health Information

 CDC ATSDR Information on PFAS for consumers and health professionals

-PFAS detected in drinking water supplies in Massachusetts
+PFAS found in public drinking water supplies and actions being taken

 This story map consists of seven tabs that present interactive maps, dashboards and photographs that describe the efforts by MassDEP and Public Water Suppliers to address the PFAS contamination.
 Click on the full screen symbol in the bottom right corner for best viewing.